cyberoperationer/cyberoperationer.github.io/content/about/index.md

 He was Chair of Research & Development at [ISACA Swedish Chapter](https://engage.isaca.org/swedenchapter/home) and is a [Certified Information Security Manager (CISM)](https://www.isaca.org/en/credentialing/cism).
 Additionally, he was Director Intelligence & Lead Analyst in [Paliscope](https://www.paliscope.com), a company that is accelerating the Intelligence cycle, and prior that, [Cyber Security Consultant at PwC Sweden](https://www.pwc.se/cyber).

-His PhD project focuses on Offensive Cyberspace Operations.
+He defended his PhD with the thesis titled "Offensive Cyberspace Operations: Implications for Sweden.""